 Your best bet: Make your own smoked sea salt

-It is easy to make a smoked sea salt if you have access to a smoker or barbecue grill, but you may also be able to do a version of it in your oven.
+It is easy to make a smoked sea salt if you have access to a smoker or barbecue grill, but you may also make a version in your oven.
 All you need is your desired smoking wood and some time.
-The principle is the same as that for smoking meat or any other food: place the sea salt in the grill on a tray and expose it to smoke for about 24 hours.
-Stir every few hours to ensure that all the salt gets equal exposure to the smoke.
+The principle is the same as that for smoking meat or any other food.

 You can use liquid smoke on its own to add a smoky flavor if you are adding sea salt to a dish separately.
 Liquid smoke might be a preferred alternative if you want to increase the salt in a recipe without also increasing the smokiness or vice versa.

-Liquid smoke is also a lot easier to find in a standard grocery store when compared to commercial smoked sea salt and is a faster way to get the smoky flavor when compared to smoking salt yourself.
-Bear in mind that because it is a liquid, you will be adding moisture to your dish; reserve it for food where this will not be a problem.
+Liquid smoke is also a lot easier to find in a standard grocery store when compared to commercial smoked sea salt.
+As well, it’s a faster way to get the smoky flavor when compared to smoking salt yourself.
+Remember, because it is a liquid, you will be adding moisture to your dish; reserve it for food where this will not be a problem.

 In a pinch: Black salt (kala namak)

 Black salt is a sulfurous salt that contains hydrogen sulfide along with its sodium chloride.
-It is chemically a salt just like sea salt, which means that its flavor profile is merely salty; however, the hydrogen sulfide component gives it a rotten egg smell.
+It is chemically a salt just like sea salt, so its flavor profile is merely salty; however, the hydrogen sulfide component gives it a rotten egg smell.

 You can get the same smokiness that you would get from smoked sea salt by merely salting the food and then smoking it over wood.
 Directly adding the smoke flavor might be a faster option than smoking salt and then using it as a seasoning.